bleuocean/bleuocean/README.md

 > *“I don’t wait for the future — I design it.”*

-I'm building secure, observable, and automated infrastructure that acts more like an evolving organism than a static setup.
+I'm building a secure, observable, automated and self-healing infrastructure that acts more like an evolving organism than a static setup.
-From stealth logging servers and tunnel-aware monitoring, to CMS-agnostic threat sensors and adaptive dashboards — this is real-world DevSecOps for those without a CISO.
+From stealth logging servers and tunnel-aware monitoring, to threat sensors and adaptive dashboards — this is real-world DevSecOps for those without a CISO.

 ---